American Cocker Spaniel Breed Summary

 Intelligent, Sweet, Gentle and Energetic

-These doggies are extremely energetic and loving by nature.
-They are medium in size and have since gained a large fan following both here in the UK and across other parts of the world as well!
+These dogs are extremely energetic and loving by nature.
+They are medium in size and have since gained a large fan following both here in the UK and across other parts of the world!
 They additionally do well in poochie sports!

 Though American and English Cocker Spaniels share the same ancestry, they have many physical differences, including both the length of their coats and the shapes of their heads.
 American Cocker Spaniels have much rounder skulls and fuller eyes as well as longer coats.

 Fun Facts: A Cocker called Miami won Best In Show at Crufts in 2017

 |Height (at the withers)||Males 37cm - 39cm, Females 34cm - 37cm|

 |Coat||Hair on the Head is Fine, Short and Medium Length.
 Their Coat Lies Flat to the Body and is Silky and Wavy.|

 |Colour||Black, Black and Tan, Black and White, Black and White Particolour, Black White and Tan, Brown and White, Buff, Chocolate, Chocolate and Tan, Chocolate and White Particolour, Chocolate Tricolour, Particolour, Red, Red and White, Red & White Particolour, Sable, Sable and White, Silver Buff, Tricolour|